j12bates/IntuiType-MDTS/docs/source.md

 ```
 Name: !name-1
 ```

+Since code blocks treat all characters as literal characters (including bangs), macros cannot be used within code blocks.

 ## Commands
 Additional operations not supported by ordinary Markdown can be accomplished through the use of commands.